nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 Then, follow the detailed instructions on our [Neurobagel data annotation page](./Neurobagel_data_annotation.md).

 !!! warning "What to upload?"
-    Upload both the clinical data spreadsheet and the data dictionary (NICHY_[YourSiteName]_clinicaldata_annotated.json) to the SURFdrive folder for your site.
+    Upload the clinical data spreadsheet, the data dictionary (..._annotated.json), and dataset description (..._dataset_description.json) to the SURFdrive folder for your site.

 ![Neurobagel-Annotation](../../assets/images/Neurobagel_annotation_screenshot.png)